ricardofdc/LPOO_19-20/docs/README.md

 #### 2.4) Consequences
-Promoting consistency around the models mentioned above, since they all have a Position attribute and functions that revolve around it throughout the code that are always accessed the same way
+Promoting consistency around the models mentioned above, since they all have a Position attribute and functions that revolve around it throughout the code that are always accessed the same way.

 ### 3. Menu Management
 #### 3.1) Problem in Context
-TODO: write about state pattern
+In order to have a clean and intuitive menu navigation, we decided we needed to find a way to allow different game stages.

 #### 3.2) The Pattern
-TODO: write about state pattern
+We followed a **State Pattern** so we could change the program depending on its state, wether it was the Main Menu, the game itself or even a final state when the game is over.

 #### 3.3) Implementation
-TODO: write about state pattern
+Game has stateController as an attribute (StateController).
+This indicates the state of the game (MainMenu, SelectLevel, PlayGame, GameOver, CloseGame).

 ![state](state.png)